-One of our favorite side dishes on the Thanksgiving table is a steaming bowl of mashed turnip with butter, salt & pepper.
-Or is it rutabaga?
-These vegetables always seem to get confused.
+One of our favorite side dishes on the Thanksgiving table is a steaming bowl of mashed rutabaga with butter, salt & pepper.
+Or is it turnip?
+These vegetables always seem to get confused!

 Fun Fact: In Scotland, rutabagas are known as “neeps.”

 Turnips are a smooth white or violet-and-white bulb with white flesh and have been around since ancient times.
 In the early 1800s, seed catalogs began featuring “the cabbage turnip” and “turnip-rooted cabbage,” which would later be referred to as rutabagas.

 Both vegetables are low in calories, and rich in vitamin C, dietary fiber, potassium, and antioxidants.

 To make matters worse for turnips, they can get confused with radishes!

 How To Eat Them

 Both vegetables are peeled before cooking.
 But before peeling a turnip or rutabaga, trim off the top and bottom, to give you a sturdy surface.
 Turnip skin is tender enough to peel with a vegetable peeler.
 However rutabagas usually require paring with a knife.